-The amount of credit extended by commercial banks to the private sector grew by 6.5 per cent. from QAR 422.5 billion at the end of 2015 to QAR 450 billion at the end of 2016, and by 6.4 per cent. to QAR 479 billion at the end of 2017.
-As at 31 December 2017, consumer credit accounted for 25.8 per cent. of total private sector credit extended by commercial banks, while credit extended to other sectors amounted to: real estate, 38.9 per cent.; general trade, 13.5 per cent.; and other sectors, 21.9 per cent.
-In the year to 31 December 2017, the amount of consumer credit increased by 2.8 per cent., credit extended to the real estate sector increased by 10.3 per cent. and credit for general trade increased by 0.02 per cent., in each case, against the respective figures as at 31 December 2016.
+The amount of credit extended by commercial banks to the private sector grew by 6.4 per cent. from QAR450 billion (U.S.\$123.6 billion) at the end of 2016 to QAR479 billion (U.S.\$131.6 billion) at the end of 2017, and by 12.9 per cent. to QAR541 billion (U.S.\$148.6 billion) at the end of 2018.
+As at 31 May 2018, consumer credit accounted for 25.1 per cent. of total private sector credit extended by commercial banks, while credit extended to other sectors amounted to: real estate, 29.2 per cent.; general trade, 13.7 per cent.; services, 15.6 per cent.; and other sectors, 41.5 per cent.
+In the year from 31 May 2017 to 31 May 2018, the amount of consumer credit increased by 4.6 per cent., credit extended to the real estate sector increased by 7.5 per cent., credit for general trade increased by 11.9 per cent. and credit to the services sector increased by 29.2 per cent.

-According to the data available from the Qatar Central Bank, the level of "non-performing" commercial bank loans in Qatar has remained low in recent years.
-The level of non-performing loans was 1.7 per cent. in 2016 decreasing from 1.9 per cent. in 2015.
-Under QCB regulations, non-performing loans are determined by reference to a range of indicators, and include loans that meet one of the following conditions for at least three months: (i) the borrower is not able to meet its loan repayments and the loan is past due; (ii) other credit facilities of that borrower are past due; (iii) the existing credit limits granted to that borrower for its other credit facilities are not renewed; or (iv) a borrower exceeds its agreed credit limit by 10 per cent. or more without prior authorisation.
-Commercial banks in Qatar categorise non-performing loans into three groups: substandard, doubtful and bad.
+According to the data available from the QCB, the level of "non-performing" commercial bank loans in Qatar has remained low in recent years but has increased in 2018 as compared to previous years.
+The level of NPLs was 3.0 per cent. in 2018 increasing from 1.7 per cent. in 2017 and 2016.
+Under QCB regulations, NPLs are determined by reference to a range of indicators, and include loans that meet one of the following conditions for at least three months: (i) the borrower is not able to meet its loan repayments and the loan is past due; (ii) other credit facilities of that borrower are past due; (iii) the existing credit limits granted to that borrower for its other credit facilities are not renewed; or (iv) a borrower exceeds its agreed credit limit by 10 per cent. or more without prior authorisation.
+Commercial banks in Qatar categorise NPLs into three groups: substandard, doubtful and bad.
 Substandard loans are those that have not performed for three or more months, doubtful loans are those that have not performed for six or more months, and bad loans are those that have not performed for nine or more months.
 The QCB also obliges national banks to form a "risk reserve" from their net profits, which should not be less than 4.5 per cent. of the total direct credit facilities granted by the bank and its branches and subsidiaries inside and outside Qatar.
-This figure is calculated according to each bank's consolidated balance sheet, after deduction of the specific provisions, suspended interests and deferred profits for Islamic banks, with the exception of credit facilities extended to the Ministry of Finance, credit facilities guaranteed by the Ministry of Finance and credit facilities secured by cash collateral (with a lien on cash deposits).
+This figure is calculated according to each bank's consolidated balance sheet, after deduction of the specific provisions, suspended profit and deferred profits for Islamic banks, with the exception of credit facilities extended to the Ministry of Finance, credit facilities guaranteed by the Ministry of Finance and credit facilities secured by cash collateral (with a lien on cash deposits).

-The following table sets out the consolidated balance sheet of the Qatari commercial banking sector by economic activity as at 31 December 2013 to 31 December 2017.
+The following table sets out the consolidated balance sheet of the Qatari commercial banking sector by economic activity as at 31 December 2014 to 31 December 2018.